 So what is the colour of love?
 I think that depends on how one defines love.
 Each of us has our own love language.
 It’s the actions and words we use when we want to show them our love to others.
 It’s also the actions and words we want to hear when we want to feel loved by others.
-For each of us, the actions and word are different, and it’s both personal and cultural.
+For each of us, the actions and word are different, both personal and cultural.

 This is a 90 image photo stacked macro.

 Khurt, I love this post.
 I follow a spiritual path where purple is the color of transformation and living love.
 So to me, you are right on it!!